Stem Cells for Vascular Diseases

 Stem Cell Therapy for Diabetic Ulcers

-Innovations Stem Cell Center treats diabetic ulcers with stem cell therapy through IV and injection around the ulcer deployment.
+A: Innovations Stem Cell Center treats diabetic ulcers with stem cell therapy procedure through IV and injection into the tissue around the ulcer.
 Once the stem cells have been deployed, they immediately go to work to heal damaged tissue.
-The stem cells repair damaged tissues just like they do in other areas of the body damaged by disease or injury- by regenerating cells to heal tissue and using growth factors that promote healing.
+Stem cells from fat are also highly effective at stimulating new blood vessels to form.
+Once deployed, the stem cells repair damaged tissues just like they do in other areas of the body damaged by disease or injury- by regenerating cells to heal tissue and using growth factors that promote healing.
 The stem cells also help form new blood vessels and repair nerves which further helps improve the ulcer.
 Stem cells can be limb saving for some patients with diabetic ulcer disease.
 Understanding Adipose-Derived Stem Cells

 A: Vascular ulcers are very common in patients over the age of 65, and develop in the lower extremities and leave patients at risk for infection and amputation.
 Vascular ulcers develop because of peripheral vascular diseases when blood flow to the extremities is restricted and tissues die off.
 Other causes of vascular ulcers include age and obesity.
 Vascular ulcers can recur or become chronic, leaving patients in pain and limiting their activities.
 Treatments for vascular ulcers include compression therapy and working to improve circulation to prevent future ulcers from forming.